sergiu-paraschiv/cropper/README.md

 ## Why a Fork?

-This project was forked from the original [Cropper](https://fengyuanchen.github.io/cropper) so as to add the new [viewmode](#viewMode) functionality, and to enable significant changes to the [getCroppedCanvas](#getCroppedCanvas) method to better handle low memory devices and enable tiling of the image on the resulting canvas.
+This project was forked from the original [Cropper](https://fengyuanchen.github.io/cropper) so as to add the new [viewMode](#viewmode) functionality, and to enable significant changes to the [getCroppedCanvas](#getcroppedcanvasoptions) method to better handle low memory devices and enable tiling of the image on the resulting canvas.

 This was work that was deemed to complicate a nicely simple [Cropper](https://fengyuanchen.github.io/cropper), and so could